spectrum-health-systems/myavatool-web-service/src/Resources/Doc/manual.md

 5. Click **Add**
 6. Right click the **AvatoolWebService.asmx** file and choose **Set as Start Page**

-# ADDING THE NETSMART SCRIPTLINK SERVICE
+## ADDING THE NETSMART SCRIPTLINK SERVICE
 In order for our new AvatoolWebService Web Service to work, we'll need to add the Netsmart ScriptLink Service to our project.
 The Netsmart ScriptLink Service can be found in the Application Exchange on the Netsmart Cares portal.

-## OBTAINING THE NETSMART SCRIPTLINK SERVICE
 The Netsmart ScriptLink Service is bundled with the "Brief ScriptLink Tutorial with OptionObject2", which you will need to download from the [Netsmart Cares portal](https://netsmartcares.force.com/s/login/)

 1. Login to the *[Netsmart Cares portal](https://netsmartcares.force.com/s/login/)*